jaraco/jaraco.vcs/README.txt

    `hgtools.managers.base.RepoManager` object referencing the local repo and the `options` is the dictionary passed to use_vcs_version.

-   Use this option, for example, to include the Mercurial hash or local revision ID in the version:
+   Use this option, for example, to include the commit hash or local revision ID in the version:

    .. code-block:: python